“How Do I Keep My Grill Clean?”

 One of the easiest things you can do is wrapping your heat deflector with aluminum foil.
 I recommend using heavy duty foil and using at least two layers, which allows liquids to keep from seeping through.
 Just pay attention to the direction grease is moving on the heat deflector to layer the foil in a way that keeps the grease from going underneath.

 Prevention is all fine and well, but what do you do when your grates or heat shield are already caked up and nasty?
-Thankfully the grates on all the Grilla Grills products are well built, meaning they can take a good scrubbing and will clean up nicely.
+Thankfully, cleaning the grill grates on Grilla products is easier than most cheap gas grills you may have dealt with in the past.
+The grates on all the Grilla Grills products are well built, meaning they can take a good scrubbing and will clean up nicely.

 To do this, I stay away from chemicals and opt for a wire brush with medium stiffness.
 This allow for quick cleaning without scratching the grates from deep strokes.
-Usually a dozen or so swipes knocks off the worst of the grime, without using any chemicals.
+Usually, a dozen or so swipes knock off the worst of the grime, without using any chemicals.

+Pellet grill cleaning can take a little finesse when it comes to the metal components.
 My Grilla has seen everything from ribs to brisket to burgers and wings, creating a thick, charred build over time.
-To give it a good clean, first you must scrape it off without deeply scratching the metal of the heat deflector.
+To give it a good clean, first, you must scrape it off without deeply scratching the metal of the heat deflector.
 Try using a plastic putty knife.
 These are flexible enough to not damage the metal but strong enough to cut through the charred mess.
 You can find a set of these at your local home improvement store.

 After about a dozen cooks, your Silverbac or Grilla’s fire pot area is probably covered in ash.
 All pellet grills will accumulate ash over the course of time.
-For about every 20lbs of pellets you burn you find that you have accumulated enough ash to warrant a cleaning.
+For about every 20 pounds of pellets you burn you find that you have accumulated enough ash to warrant a cleaning.

 If your fire pot is left unchecked or uncleaned it will eventually cause your grill to not light properly.
 To clean, I like to use a shop vacuum.
 Be careful to make 100% sure that the ash you are sucking up is cold.
 Use the nozzle on the shop back and suck up all you can from the bottom of the grill and from the fire pot.